 OpenAI and ChatGPT logos

-OpenAI allegedly violated privacy laws by secretly scraping 300 billion words from the internet, using information from books, websites, and online posts containing personal information without the consent of the authors.
+According to the indictment, OpenAI violated privacy laws by secretly stealing 300 billion words from the internet, using information from books, websites and online posts containing personal information without the consent of the article's author.
 Hundreds of millions of internet users, including children, are said to have had their information stolen without their consent.
-The company also accessed the private information of individuals who interacted with OpenAI products and applications connected to ChatGPT.
+The private information of individuals who interacted with OpenAI products and applications connected to ChatGPT was accessed by the company.

 The lawsuit says the defendants “stole” information despite having established rules for purchasing and using personal information.
-The plaintiffs accuse OpenAI of threatening “the collapse of civilization” and say the company has caused $3 billion in damages.
+The plaintiffs accuse OpenAI of posing a “collapse of civilization” and say the company has caused $3 billion in damages.

 This massive theft and use of personal data is believed to help OpenAI win the AI race.
 OpenAI's chat app ChatGPT and other products are trained on that personal information.